-The Big Water Marina on Lake Hartwell, just an hour from Greenville, SC has tons of family-friendly entertainment, food, water options, and even beautiful cabins.
+Have you been to Big Water Marina?
+Lake Hartwell is home to this combination aqua park, campground, restaurant, and watersport hub!
+It is just an hour from Greenville, SC, and has tons of family-friendly entertainment, food, water options, and even beautiful cabins.
 So stay for a day, a weekend, or a week!
 Media tickets were provided to Splash Island for this review.

-I came to the Big Water Marina for Splash Island but stayed for the relaxing island vibe and really wish I could have ended our day watching the sunset from the restaurant, J.R.
+I came to the Big Water Marina at Lake Hartwell for Splash Island but stayed for the relaxing island vibe and really wish I could have ended our day watching the sunset from the restaurant, J.R.
 Cash’s, but had to get back home – which, thankfully, was only an hour drive back to Greenville.
-There’s some pretty intense Margaritaville vibes happening here, which truly will leave you relaxed and happy and wanting to return.
+There are some pretty intense Margaritaville vibes happening here, which truly will leave you relaxed and happy and wanting to return.

 “If the kids aren’t having fun, they are going to whine about leaving and parents won’t have any fun either,” Trey said.